the-turing-way/the-turing-way/book/website/community-handbook/accessibility/accessibility-comms-platforms.md

 (ch-accessibility-comms-platforms)=
 # Access-centered support on Communication Platforms

-_The Turing Way_ uses a variety of platforms for communication (i.e. Slack, social media platforms like X/Twitter, Linkedin, Mastodon) and collaboration (i.e. Github, HackMD, Etherpad).
+_The Turing Way_ uses a variety of platforms for communication (for example: social media platforms like X/Twitter, Linkedin, Mastodon) and collaboration (for example: Github, HackMD, Etherpad).

 This chapter describes the access and inclusion-related support we provide on our communication platforms, as well as support we hope to provide in the future.